ERGA-consortium/BGE-SIB_Case_studies/Bologna_University-Formica_paralugubris/README.md

-# Title of the case study
+# Genomics over space and time of a keystone forest species, Formica paralugubris
-This repository includes all the scripts used to [specify here the reason: taken from Notion].
+This repository includes all the scripts used in the generation of the genome assembly of the species _Formica paralugubris_.

 # Authors
 [Name of applicant], [Affiliation], [Address of affiliation], [Country]